roshanacharya1/Covid_Cases_Management_System/README.md

 # Backend
 (MySQL Workbench)
-All SQL commands are provided in thr SQL Queries File Above.
+All SQL commands are provided in the SQL Queries File Above.